 Core the centre of the cupcakes and fill with berry jam (optional) then pipe bulb's of buttercream onto each cupcake and swirl off the tip to eliminate the peak.

-I decorated my cakes with fresh fruit, flowers (not edible) and edible gold lustre!
+I decorated my vegan cupcakes with fresh fruit, flowers (not edible) and edible gold lustre!

 Serve these cupcakes fresh or store in a sealed container in or out of the fridge, the buttercream will firm up at room temperature.